 "That it's normal.
 That most people who go through some sort of trauma struggle like this."

-"But..." he hesitated, unsure if she could handle his next question, but he had to ask, because the facts just were not lining up.
+"But..." he hesitated, unsure if she could handle his next question, but he had to ask, because the facts just weren't lining up.
 "If you don't remember the shooting, why...?"

 "Why do loud noises still freak me out?" she finished for him.

 She took a deep breath.
-This was the moment she had been dreading since the lie first left her mouth.
+This was the moment she'd been dreading since the lie first left her mouth.
 "I do remember it."

 He lifted his head.
 "What?"